scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 IC: "Invalid Connection": A streamline that ended in the first or final segment of another fibertube.

-NC: "No Connection": A streamlines that has not ended in the first or final segment of any fibertube.
+NC: "No Connection": A streamline that has not ended in the first or final segment of any fibertube.

 .. image:: https://github.com/user-attachments/assets/4871cb09-313e-499a-b56d-a668bdb631db